divakarvi/bk-spca/README.md

 [array_2d.c][array_2d.c]

 #### [2.2.2][bk.2.2.2] BLAS and LAPACK
-BLAS and LAPACK functions typically have long argument lists.
+BLAS and LAPACK functions, to which we now turn, typically have long argument lists.

 [mkl_blas.h][mkl_blas.h]